jonas-fan/libscl/README.md

 ## Example

-Here is a sample for `vector`, considering code snippet as below:
+Here is an example for `vector`, considering the following code snippet:

 ```c
 #include "vector.h"